 - Children’s Music Workshop has a simple free keyboard lesson.

 - Free Piano Lessons for Kids have some really good online video lessons for kids that cover everything that a paid instructor would go over with your child.

-Hopefully you have found something that will help your kids learn to play the piano, let us know if you have any good resources to add to our list.
+Hopefully, you have found something that will help your kids learn to play the piano, let us know if you have any useful resources to add to our list.